adrianh/adrianhoward.com-hylia/src/index.md

 ---
 layout: home
-title: Can you do a sh*tty first draft?
+title: 💩 First Drafts
 postsHeading: Latest posts
 archiveButtonText: See all posts
 socialImage: ''
 ---
-A place for Adrian Howard to stick random thoughts and experimental stuff that's quite possible rubbish and makes no sense.
+A place for Adrian Howard to stick random thoughts and experimental stuff that's quite possibly rubbish and makes no sense.